wolframroesler/snippets/README.md

 ## <a name="bash"></a> bash

+Run these manually in the shell, or put them into your ~/.profile or ~/.bash_profile.

 ### Shell Prompt

 Show the last command's exit status in the shell prompt, and show the prompt with a dark background to make it stand out better.
 Put the following into your .profile or .bashrc.